Why pepper sprays?

 Efficacy (personal experience):

 Before handing it to my sis, I tried it out.
 The droplets are quite heavy and have a decent reach.
-Around 8 to 10 feet depending on wind conditions.
+Around 8 to 10 feet, they depend on wind conditions.

 I was blind.
 I mean literally.
 L Could not open either one of my eyes, even a millimeter!
 So I had to stand patiently till a good passing Samaritan deposited me home.